jgreth0/iot/README.md

 ## TODO list

-- Implement the missing features above.
+- Fetch and use weather data from the weather.gov api.
-- Add additional error catching and reporting to isolate instability issues.
+- Add presence detection by querying the lease table of a kea dhcp server.
 - Add arp table refresher to keep the router's active client list up to date.

 ## Standalone Utilities